Resilient, Scalable, IPv6 Network application

 re6stnet guarantees that if there exists a route between two machines, traffic will be correctly routed between these two machines.
 Even if the registry node is down, the probability that the network isn't connected is very low for big enough networks (more than a hundred nodes).

-Since nodes don't need to know the whole graph of the network, re6stnet is easily scalable to tens of thousand of nodes.
+Since each node has very few data about the network, re6stnet is easily scalable to tens of thousand of nodes

 - Python 2.6 or 2.7